intra2net/avocado-i2n/README.md

    minimal set of configuration parameters and code

-2) *test reusability* - how to be reuse a maximum number of overlapping steps which offers greater performance gain with the thouroughness
+2) *test reusability* - how to be reuse a maximum number of overlapping steps which offers greater performance gain with the thoroughness

 The first is the code/configuration reuse, while the second is the run/execution reuse.
 Combining optimally extensive testing of automatically